MinaAlmasi/finetuning-BERT-bilingual-sentiment/README.md

 ### ```(P2) EVALUATION```
 Evaluating the models on test data.

-Overall performance is extracted, but the models are also evaluated on subsets of the test data, seperated into English and Spanish.
-Asssesing models per language is done to uncover potential disparities in performance across the two languages.
+Overall performance is extracted, but the models are also evaluated on subsets of the test data, seperated into English and Spanish, to uncover potential disparities across languages.
 ## Reproducibility
 To reproduce the results, follow the instructions in the [Pipeline](https://github.com/MinaAlmasi/finetuning-BERT-bilingual-sentiment#pipeline) section.